CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 run.complete()
 ```

+On a `DS3 v2 (4 vcpus, 14 GB memory)` instance, the code should take around 1-2 minutes to run.

-This code does the following things:
+In summary, the code does the following things:

 1. It imports `sklearn` (Scikit-Learn) as the Machine Learning framework
 1. It loads our MNIST train and test data, and scales the values within `[0, 1]`